 There was no way I could make any serious money while traveling.

 Discouraged, but willing to give it one last shot, I pulled myself together and took the advice of a close friend: focus on only one thing and take it to the next level.
-I decided to take the dive and buy Anton’s Dropshippping Course.
-It came in highly recommended through several people I knew.
+I decided to take the dive and follow a veteran dropshipper’s advice, for a fee.
+He came in highly recommended through several people I knew.

-A lot of people told me I could find all the information Anton covered in his course for free if I just searched online for articles about dropshipping.
+A lot of people told me I could find all the information he covered for free if I just searched online for articles about dropshipping.
 But I was looking for some hand-holding.
-There’s nothing like having a veteran teach you, personally respond to you, and a forum full of experienced dropshippers to help you.
+There’s nothing like having a veteran with over ten stores to teach you and personally respond to you.
 The support is what sold me.

 Through word-of-mouth, I learned that a couple guys were looking to sell their failed dropshipping stores.
 Little did I know these had been pimped around the digital block for a couple of years.
 They’d been passed around, experimented on, wasted, reinvented, and none of this was disclosed properly to me.